Cold Weather, Warm Homes: Preventing Burst Pipes in Michigan Winters

 Use a hairdryer, heating pad, or warm towels to thaw small frozen sections slowly.
 Never use an open flame — it can crack the pipe or start a fire.

 When a pipe bursts in the middle of a Michigan winter, time is everything.
 Water spreads fast, seeping into walls, floors, and insulation, turning a single leak into a full-blown disaster within hours.
-That’s why Titus Restoration provides a comprehensive, hands-on approach to restoring homes quickly and completely — from the first emergency call to the final repair.
+That’s why Titus Contracting provides a comprehensive, hands-on approach to restoring homes quickly and completely — from the first emergency call to the final repair.

 Rapid Emergency Response (24/7)

-Disasters don’t wait for business hours, and neither does Titus Restoration.
+Disasters don’t wait for business hours, and neither does Titus Contracting.
 Our emergency response team is available 24 hours a day, 7 days a week, ready to deploy anywhere in Bruce Township, Rochester, Orion Township, Auburn Hills, and neighboring communities.
 When you call, our technicians arrive quickly, assess the situation, and immediately begin mitigation to prevent further damage.

 Water Extraction and Drying